Maximum heralding probabilities of nonclassical-state generation from a two-mode Gaussian state via photon-counting measurements: Introduction

-In this work we show that the optimization of the success probability for the setup depicted in Fig.~1 can be performed analytically.
-We investigate the asymptotic dependence of the success probability $P_n$ on $n$ and we show that for $s_0=0$ or $\delta_0=0$ the number or required trials $P_n^{-1}$ scales only polynomially with $n$.
-Numerical calculations indicate this favourable scaling also for the general case when both $\delta_0$ and $s_0$ are nonzero.
-Our calculations are based on the Bargmann representation of quantum states of bosonic systems, which turns out to be particularly suitable for the analysis of the two-mode setup depicted in Fig.~1.
+In this work, we further investigate the optimization of the success probability $P_n$ for generating the states (\ref{psinintro}) using the setup depicted in Fig.~1, and we show that this optimization can be carried out analytically.
+We derive analytical expressions for the maximum achievable success probability $P_n$ and study its asymptotic dependence on $n$.
+In particular, we show explicitly that when $s_0=0$ or $\delta_0=0$, the number of required state-generation trials, $P_n^{-1}$, scales only polynomially with $n$.
+Numerical calculations indicate that this favorable scaling also persists in the general case when both $\delta_0$ and $s_0$ are nonzero.

+Our analysis is based on the Bargmann representation of quantum states of bosonic systems, which proves particularly well suited for studying the two-mode setup shown in Fig.~1.
+Since prior work \cite{Mogyorosi2019,Hanamura2025} has firmly established that the class of states (\ref{psinintro}) encompasses a wide variety of important highly nonclassical states, we focus here specifically on maximizing the state-preparation probability.
+Accordingly, we treat the state parameters $s_0$ and $\delta_0$ as external inputs and analytically determine the maximum preparation probability of the state (\ref{psinintro}) for given values of $s_0$, $\delta_0$, and $n$.

 The rest of the paper is organized as follows.
+In Sec~ II we introduce the formalism and review the Bargmann representation of pure quantum states.
+In Sec.~III we optimize the success probability of preparation $P_n$ of the state (\ref{psinintro}) and discuss the asymptotic dependence of $P_n$ on $n$.
+In Sec.~IV we consider the specific case of generation of $n$-photon added coherent states, which corresponds to the choice $s_0=0$.
+The quadrature squeezing required to achieve the maximum success probability is analyzed in Sec.~V. Effect of losses and noise on the considered conditional state preparation protocol is discussed in Sec~VI.
 In Sec.
-II we introduce the formalism and review the Bargmann representation of pure quantum states.
-In Sec.
-III we optimize the success probability of preparation of the state (\ref{psinintro}) and discuss the asymptotic dependence of $P_n$ on $n$.
-In Sec.
-III we consider the specific case of generation of $n$-photon added coherent states, which corresponds to the choice $s_0=0$.
+VII we outline the possible extension of the optimization procedure to multimode schemes.
 Finally, Sec.
-IV contains a brief discussion and conclusions.
+VIII contains a brief summary and conclusions.